molochdao/rbg-payments/.github/ISSUE_TEMPLATE/rbg-timesheet.md

 * USD value of ETH on last day of period:
 * Amount to pay in ETH:

-**If applicable, any expenses:**
+## Payment Request (Expenses):
-* Expense description:
+* Owner:
-* Expense amt in USD:
-* Value of ETH on the day of expense:
 * Amount to pay in ETH:

-(If the expense was incurred in ETH, just fill out the amount to pay in ETH)
+List expenses here (or upload a sheet containing this info for each expense):

+* Date of expense
+* Expense description
-* Wallet address:
+* Expense amount
+* If USD, provide USD value of ETH on date of expense
+* Amount of expense in ETH (to be paid in ETH):

+Supporting Documentation (ie TX ID, invoice link or upload)

 Summary of work in this time period:

 Detailed time tracking or other supporting info:

+* Total amount to pay (list requested currency):
+* Wallet address:

 ## Payment Processing
 **To be filled out by multisig member:**